Holy Land Travel Orientation

 Stay Hydrated

 Water is the best way to stay hydrated.
-Soda and most other drinks will not hydrate you but instead cause you to have to go to the bathroom more frequently.
+Soda and most other drinks do not hydrate you but instead cause you to go to the bathroom more frequently.
 Many bathroom stops can slow down our tour schedule considerably.
 So, it's important to stay hydrated with the best means possible, which is water.

 Bottled Water on the Tour Bus